kedro-org/kedro/docs/source/kedro_project_setup/dependencies.md

 This will [pip compile](https://github.com/jazzband/pip-tools#example-usage-for-pip-compile) the requirements listed in the `src/requirements.txt` file into a `src/requirements.lock` that specifies a list of pinned project dependencies (those with a strict version).
-You can also use this command with additional CLI arguments such as `--generate-hashes`.
+You can also use this command with additional CLI arguments such as `--generate-hashes` to use `pip`'s Hash Checking Mode.
 [Check out the `pip-tools` documentation](https://pypi.org/project/pip-tools/) for more information.

 ```{note}